 - Physical (e.g. disabilities that limit your motor functions, physical diseases, visually or hearing handicapped)

-- Mental (e.g. autism, Aspergers syndrome, clinical depression, or stress)
+- Mental (e.g. autism, Aspergers syndrome or clinical depression)

 - Neurological (e.g. dyslexia, brain damage)

 The support can e.g. be funds for aid tools, translation of books or if you need to hire a mentor, or an interpreter for sign language.
 The money is administered by the IT University but is granted by the Ministry of Education – you can read more about the rules and requirements for SPS here (in Danish).